 - can quickly transfer knowledge from basic models to a multitude of problem areas

-A bachelor's degree of 3-4 years' duration or an equivalent educational background.
+In order to apply for the Master's Programme in System Dynamics you need a bachelor's degree of 3-4 years' duration, or an equivalent educational background.
 The degree must include 1,5 years (80-90 ECTS) of full-time studies in relevant courses in either social sciences, including management, or natural sciences, including engineering.